flightstats/hub/README.md

 Once a Group is created, it can not be changed, only deleted.
 Put may be safely called multiple times with the same configuration.

-To see the current configuration of a group callback:
+To see the configuration and status of a group callback:

 `GET http://hub-v2/group/{name}`